 1, One of these safe options is to use emulate Android with BlueStacks for example.
 This is simple to install, available to Windows and MacOS systems and it has an easy built-in way to share content between the host computer and the emulated Android installation.
 With BlueStacks installed you just easily download and use the Instagram app just like on your smartphone.

 2, Other options are schedulers that let you create and schedule your posts on a desktop.
 Consequently, it will send you a reminder (publish now your IG post) in form of push notification on your smartphone.
 There are several tools available such as Kontentino.
 First, you prepare post (options varies from tool to tool) on your computer, you set the exact time and then reminder pops up on your mobile.
 Consequently, you just tap publish and it will copy planned content to the native Instagram app.
 Yes, doing this posting manually is additional step to do, but this way you are at 0% chance of getting your account banned.

-If you are social media manager who takes care of multiple brand’s posts a day, you definitely don’t want to get the account banned.
-This should be one of your main concerns and be safe while doing few additional manual work is a good deal.
+If you are a social media manager who takes care of multiple brands’ posts a day, you definitely don’t want to get the account banned.
+This should be one of your main concerns and being safe while doing a little additional manual work is a good deal.
 We are waiting for the day when Instagram will let us do more with their API.
 When it will come, we will remove as much manual work as we can.
 Until then you have to choose.
 Are you a risky person or do you prefer the safer way of doing things?
 Which type of person are you?
 Please share your opinions with us in comments below.